1. Get access

 • Label.
 Give your token a unique name.

 • Expiry.
-You can shorten the lifecycle for this token, but we recommend that you leave it a 6 months.
+You can shorten the lifecycle for this token, but we recommend that you leave it at 6 months.

 • Access.
 Ensure that all of the options are set to Read/Write.

-2. Click to download your token as personal_access_token.txt.
-Save it in a secure location.
+6. Download your token as personal_access_token.txt, and save it in a secure location.

 🚧

-Make sure you store this token.
-You won't be able to view it here again in Cloud Manager after closing the popup.
+Make sure you store this token now.
+You won't be able to view it again after closing the Personal Access Token window.

-1. Click I Have Saved My Personal Access Token to complete the process.
+1. Click I Have Saved My Personal Access Token to close the window and complete the process.

 How much storage space does your site currently require?
-When you create your Linode, you'll need to pick the right size container to hold your site and all of its components.
+When you create your Linode instances, pick a plan with the necessary storage space to hold your site and all of its components.